schang1146/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` - executes provided function for each element in array `.map` - creates a new array with the results of the provided function on every element in the end array

 2. What is the difference between a function and a method?

+Functions are a bit more general than methods.
+Methods usually describe functions included in classes/objects.

 3. What is closure?

+Closure describes what you currently have access to in your program.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Object Binding - when in the global scope, 'this' will be the window/console Object
+    2. Implicit Binding - when a function is called by a preceding dot, the object before that dot is 'this'
+    3. New Binding - when a constructor function is used, 'this' refers to that instance of the object returned by the constructor function
+    4. Explicit Binding - 'this' is explicitly bound whenever the call or apply method is used

 5. Why do we need super() in an extended class?

+super() is used to tell a parent's constructor to include the child's attributes and vice versa.

 ## Project Set up